 Some articles come from sources that are freely available on the web.
 You don't need to sign in to read these, whether you're inside the Library or at home.

 Most articles come from databases of electronic journals that the Library pays to subscribe to.
 If you're at the Library, you don't need to sign in to read the full text of these articles.
 If you're at home, you can only access them if you are a registered State Library user living in Victoria.

 You have the option to 'personalise' your article search results.
 Choose the option at the top of the search results and select the relevant disciplines to assist in bringing more relevant articles to the top of your results.
 You can edit these preferences at any time by selecting 'edit disciplines' at the top of the right hand side panel.

 To access an article, click on the 'Full text available online' link.
 A new window or tab will open with links to the different site or sites that host the article.
 Options for earlier/later versions of the journal (if it has changed its name, for example) may also display.
 Choose one of the links to open your article.
 If you are at home, you'll be prompted to sign in using your State Library card and family name and agree to the conditions of access.

 Usually the links will take you directly to the article.
 Sometimes the link will go to the home page of the journal or the table of contents for an issue.
 In these cases, you'll need to find the specific article within that journal.

 More ways to find articles

-We also have a large collection of journals that are only available in print format.
+We also have a large collection of journals and magazines that are only available in print format.
 You can search for these titles in the catalogue, but you won't be able to search for the articles within the journals without physically browsing through copies.